-Drug toxicity:

-Harmful effect of the drug on the body as a result of drug overdose.

-Drug-Drug interaction: increasing of decreesing of decreesing

-When administration of one drug affect the action of another drug, or when co-adminstered drugs affect the action of each other.
+- Drug toxicity: - Harmful effect of the drug on the body as a result of drug overdose. - Drug-Drug interaction: - When administration of one drug affect the action of another drug, or when co-adminstered drugs affect the action of each other.